-As you may have noticed, stopping weeds from invading your garden starts by stopping the seeds from germinating.
+As you may have noticed, stopping weeds from invading your garden starts by preventing the seeds from germinating.
 Other than blocking the sun and not watering, there are some organic applications to stop seed germination.
-Spreading cornmeal is one forgotten organic way to stop weeds from sprouting.
-Keep in mind that corn gluten will stop any seed from germinating, so make sure you are only targeting the weeds and not flowers or grass.
+Spreading corn gluten meal is one forgotten organic way to prevent weeds from sprouting.
+Remember that corn gluten is non-selective.
+It stops any seed from germinating, even grass and flowers.
+So make sure you only target the weeds.

-In the south, you should apply corn gluten or meal in the spring, April through May, or in the fall, late August through September.
+In the south, you should apply corn gluten or meal in the spring, April through May, or fall, late August through September.

 #10 Grow a healthy turf

-Treat your lawn like you would your hair, except the washing part.
+Treat your lawn like you would your hair, except for the washing part.
 Good lawn management creates a healthy turf, and healthy turf is strong enough to choke intruding plants.
 Cut your lawn regularly and make sure your equipment is clean.
 Also, follow the proper feeding and watering schedule for your turfgrass to maintain its vigor.
-Check your extension office guidelines for your specific area.
+Finally, check your extension office guidelines for your specific area.